 Loss of Coping

-However, one commonly forgotten reason that people experience severe anxiety during withdrawal is because alcohol has caused them to lose their original coping ability.
-Stress coping is a skill – a skill that you may not even know you have.
+In addition to these, another overlooked reason that people experience severe anxiety during withdrawal is because alcohol has caused them to lose their original coping ability.
+Stress coping is a skill - a skill that you may not even know you have.
 When you don't use the skill for a long enough time, you lose it.

 Alcohol Contributes to Anxiety